Vyral/john-quinn/_posts/2025-04-08-how-do-you-challenge-a-high-property-tax-assessment.md

 * *Comparable sales.* Research homes similar to yours that have sold for less than your assessed value.
 This proves that your assessment is too high.
 * *Property defects.* If your home needs major repairs, document them with photos, contractor estimates, or inspection reports.
 A home requiring work is often worth less than its tax assessment.
 * *Market trends.* If real estate prices in your area have declined, use recent market data to justify a lower tax valuation.
-* &nbsp;

 {% include pullquote.html %}

 Gathering this data gives you a stronger case when submitting your appeal.
 If similar homes have sold for less than your assessed value, this data can strengthen your case.

 **Step 3: File your property tax protest properly.** Finally, you need to adhere to your local jurisdiction’s protest procedures.
 Deadlines and requirements vary by location, so it’s vital to be informed.
-Ensure that you file a written protest with the County Board of Equalization on or before \* \* the deadline in your area and submit all necessary forms and documentation within the specified timeframe to avoid dismissal of your protest.
+Ensure that you file a written protest with the County Board of Equalization on or before the deadline in your area and submit all necessary forms and documentation within the specified timeframe to avoid dismissal of your protest.
 Every city and county has different deadlines and requirements for filing a property tax appeal, so check with your local tax office.
 To simplify things, here are the key steps you should take when filing your tax protest:

 * *Find your deadline.* Most areas require property tax protests to be filed within 30-60 days of receiving your assessment.
 * *Submit a formal appeal.* This usually involves filling out a protest form and attaching your supporting evidence.